 In 1756, the regiment was at the camp of La Hougue.

 In March 1757, the regiment left Toul to join the Army of the Lower Rhine commanded by the Maréchal d'Estrées at Wesel for the planned invasion of Hanover.
 At the end of June, the regiment was encamped at Bielefeld with d'Estrées's main corps.
 On August 26, the regiment and the La Marine Brigade advanced against Rethem forcing the Hanoverian troops to abandon the place.
 After the Convention of Kloster-Zeven, the regiment followed the main body, led by the Maréchal de Richelieu, who encamped at Halberstadt, in Prussian territory, from September 28 to November 5.
 The regiment was placed in the centre of the second line.
+On December 25, it was at the passage of the Aller.
 At the end of the year, it took its winter-quarters in the second line of the French army at Münden.

 In February 1758, when Ferdinand of Brunswick launched his winter offensive in Western Germany, the regiment retired on the Rhine with the rest of the French army and took post at Hanau.
 In April, when Clermont redeployed his army along the Rhine, the regiment was placed in the third line at Roermond.
 After the successful crossing of the Rhine by Ferdinand's army on May 31, the regiment retired towards Rheinberg where it joined Clermont's Army on June 2.
 It then remained in this camp until June 12 and was placed in the centre of the second line.
 By July, the regiment had been transferred to Soubise's Army assembling near Friedberg in Hesse.
 It was used to protect the lines of communication with the Rhine.
 At the end of the year, it took its winter-quarters at Friedberg.

-On April 13 1759, the regiment took part in the Battle of Bergen where it formed part of reserve of the left wing deployed in regimental columns behind the Warthberg.
+In the spring of 1759, the regiment took part in the siege of Münster.
+On April 13, the regiment was at the Battle of Bergen where it formed part of reserve of the left wing deployed in regimental columns behind the Warthberg.
+In this battle, it lost 200 men, including Captains de Chaponnay, de Gray, Montullé, Connezac and 3 lieutenants killed.
 In June, at the beginning of the French offensive in Western Germany, the regiment was part of the “Right Reserve” under the command of the Duc de Broglie who had taken position at Friedberg in Hesse.
 On August 1, the regiment took part in the Battle of Minden where it was deployed in the first line of Broglie's corps.
-The same year, the regiment also took part in the siege of Münster.
+It lost 150 men, including Captain de Panis and Lieutenant de Longeville wounded.